hallazzang/go-tray-icons-tutorial/part1/README.md

-# Creating Tray Icons using Go - Part 1
+# Creating Tray Icons using Go in Windows - Part 1

 Run this example by: